courselab/sys-our-syssoft-project/CONTRIBUTING.md

  Contribution licensing
  ------------------------------

- In case your contribution apply substantial modifications modification in a source-code or documentation file --- say it's considerably more than a simple typo correction or small bug fix --- you are entitled to claim copyright of your work.

  If you have substantially modified an existing source or documentation file --- say  it's considerably more than a simple typo correction or small bug fix --- you are entitled to have your name added to the copyright